DataDog/integrations-extras/cloudquery/README.md

 #### OpenTelemetry collector

-To configure an OpenTelemetry collector with Datadog, you need to create a configuration file, for example `otel_collector_config.yaml` with the content below:
+To configure an OpenTelemetry collector with Datadog:
+1. Create a configuration file.
+For example, create an `otel_collector_config.yaml` file with the content below:

 ```yaml
 receivers: